 - Allow 24-36 hours before another product or upholstery is installed.
 FireWall may be painted or covered with a bed liner after 10 days.

 Spraying is the most efficient application method to choose for coating irregular surfaces.
 Prior to spraying FireWall, everything close to the panel should be covered and masked off for overspray protection.
 For an airless sprayer, you want at least 3000 psi, a 0.019” nozzle, and a hose less than 1 yard long.
 If you use our Second Skin spray gun, we recommend an air compressor with 5-6.5 cfm and 50-80 psi.
 A 6-gallon tank is ideal.
 If your compressor is not strong enough, try elevating the bucket higher than the gun and let gravity help out.

-Brushing is the more popular choice for applying Firewall.
-Simply dip a paint brush into the bucket and paint Spectrum on any metal panel that vibrates.
+Brushing is the more popular choice for applying FireWall.
+Simply dip a paint brush into the bucket and paint FireWall on any metal panel that vibrates.

 What is the difference between Spectrum & FireWall?

 Spectrum is a dense product designed to damp lower-frequency structure borne noises.
 While it provides some thermal insulation, its primary purpose is to stop metal from vibrating.
 Firewall is much lighter.
 The key ingredients are loads of extremely small glass spheres that are very poor conductors of heat.
 While Firewall Ceramic Coating will provide some vibration damping, its primary purpose is heat insulation.

 You can use both products together (apply Spectrum as the base layer (at least 2 layers, 1mm each).
 Or choose one of the materials two depending on whether your focus is sound or heat.
 FireWall is excellent as a heat shield!